vimalmenon/helm.vimalmenon.com/README.md

 - [ ] Manage secrets in ArgoCD
 - [ ] Setup grafana
 - [ ] Setup K8S in PI
+- [ ] Find a way to deploy different env

 #### Command
 Start a minikube cluster with a profile